mdomorfaruk1272/34_5-SIMPLE-REACT-SPA-PRACTICE/README.md

-# 34_5-4 pass multiple data to a child component
+# 34_5-5 how to add shared eventhandler